Black Friday 2018 Galaxy deals: Free Galaxy S9, $600 Note 9, $300 gift card, $5 monthly plan

-Samsung Galaxy phones like the Note 9 and Galaxy S9 are pulling their weight in Black Friday offers.
+New Walmart savings on unlocked Galaxy phones now tops the list of Black Friday and Cyber Monday promotions on Samsung devices.
+Samsung Galaxy phones like the Note 9 and Galaxy S9 are absolutely pulling their weight in Black Friday offers.
 Some generous deals are already live now, with upcoming sales ahead for entry-level Samsung smartphones you can get for $100 and under.
 This is just the beginning, so it pays to compare the offers below.
 Expect even more offers from now through Cyber Monday.
 After all, the holiday season is the best time to buy a new phone.

 Promotions range from bill credit-style discounts and trade-ins to gift cards.
 We'll update this often with even more Black Friday phone deals as they appear.
 You have plenty of options, so let's dig in!